Gabelonio/Informatika/README.md

 ### Structure
 This visual prototype uses HTML, CSS and the Bootstrap library to model the visuals of this prototype.
+It also considers practices with responsiveness (media queries)

 The model has the following views :
 <ul>